VictoriaMetrics/VictoriaTraces/docs/victoriatraces/querying/grafana.md

 ---
 weight: 4
 title: Visualization in Grafana
-description: "Visualize VictoriaTraces traces in Grafana using the Jaeger datasource."
+description: "Visualize VictoriaTraces traces in Grafana using the Jaeger and the Tempo datasource."
 disableToc: true
 menu:
   docs: